kubernetes/website/content/en/docs/tasks/administer-cluster/migrating-from-dockershim/migrating-telemetry-and-security-agents.md

 `kubernetes-cluster`, `kubelet-stats/kubelet-metrics`, and `docker-container-stats`.
 The `kubelet-stats` monitor was previously deprecated by the vendor, in favor of `kubelet-metrics`.
 The `docker-container-stats` monitor is the one affected by dockershim removal.
-You should not use the `docker-container-stats` with container runtimes other than Docker Engine.
+Do not use the `docker-container-stats` with container runtimes other than Docker Engine.

 How to migrate from dockershim-dependant agent: